AbdullahKhan47/C-sharp-and-ASP.net-with-web-and-different-frameworks/README.md

 # Windows Communication Foundation (WCF)

 This is program using the frame work of WCF in web.
 And it is built on the concepts of three tier architecture.
+The program works with database, and the database which is used for this purpose is Management studio.

 # WEBAPP